Vishnu2784/Portfolio/README.md

 # 👋 Hi, I'm Vishnu K

 🎓 **B.Sc.
-Computer Science Student** | 💻 Aspiring Software Developer
+Computer Science Graduate** | 💻 Aspiring Software Developer
 📍 Pollachi, India | 🌐 [LinkedIn](https://www.linkedin.com/in/vishnu-k-76406b301)

 ---

 ## 🚀 About Me
-Enthusiastic and motivated **Computer Science student** with a strong foundation in programming and problem-solving.
+Enthusiastic and motivated **Computer Science graduate** with a strong foundation in programming and problem-solving.
-I enjoy building innovative projects, exploring new technologies, and continuously improving my skills.
+Currently working as a **Trainee Analyst at Cognizant**, where I’m gaining hands-on experience in software development and industry practices.

-- 🌱 Currently learning **Java, SQL, and ASP.NET**
+- 🌱 Improving expertise in **Java, SQL, and ASP.NET**
 - 🔒 Built a project: **Image Steganography for Secured Data Transfer** using C#, ASP.NET & SQL Server
 - 🤝 Looking to collaborate on open-source and software development projects
 - ⚡ Fun fact: I love solving problems creatively and adapting to new challenges

+---

+## 💼 Work Experience

+**Cognizant Technology Solutions**
+*Trainee Analyst* — *(2025–Present)*
+- Developing and maintaining enterprise-level applications
+- Collaborating with teams to deliver software solutions
+- Enhancing skills in full-stack development and debugging
+- Exposure to client-oriented projects and Agile methodologies

 ---